apptools-lab/AppWorks/extensions/iceworks-page-builder/README.en.md

 ![demo](https://user-images.githubusercontent.com/56879942/87402315-f49be580-c5ed-11ea-87a8-4143a461124f.gif)

-1. Arouse the command panel through ` ⇧⌘P ` .
+1. Arouse the command panel through `⇧⌘P` .

-2. In the command panel, type 'Iceworks: Create page' and click on the selected item or press enter on the keyboard to evoke a page-generating plugin.
+2. In the command panel, type 'Iceworks: Create page' and click on the selected item or press enter on the keyboard to evoke page-builder extension.

 ### Usage